 The Schwarz-Christoffel transform is a conformal mapping from the upper half of the complex plane to a polygonal domain.
 It allows many physical problems posed on two-dimensional, polygonal regions, such as heat flow, fluid flow, and electrostatics, to be solved numerically.
 This type of problem cannot generally be solved in closed form; the Schwarz-Christoffel transform provides an exceptionally accurate method of solution.
-This paper describes the implementation of a working software unit that efficiently and accurately calculates Schwarz-Christoffel transforms and inverses.
-The program incorporates graphical, easy-to-use interfaces and will contain resources to aid in solving physical problems.
-Future research into mathematical extensions to the Schwarz-Christoffel transform, such as the inclusion of simple curves, will be conducted.
+This project will produce a working software unit that efficiently and accurately calculates Schwarz-Christoffel transforms and inverses.
+The program will incorporate graphical, easy-to-use interfaces and contain resources to aid in solving physical problems.
+In addition, research into mathematical extensions to the Schwarz-Christoffel transform, such as the inclusion of simple curves, will be conducted.